 4. Not having time entry reports

 In order to be able to give employees access without having them take advantage of the situation, you need to have time entry reports or else you could end up paying much more money to employees than you should be.
 Time entry reports work in multiple ways as they provide you with information on all manual timings which were altered.
 You’ll be able to see who changed it and verify that the timings are accurate.
-Another reason this report is important is because it will be able to highlight people who consistently work over time within a given period as well identify any changes being made, either by the employee themselves, or by someone else and track any behavior that looks suspicious.
+Another reason this report is important because it will be able to highlight people who consistently work over time within a given period as well identify any changes being made, either by the employee themselves, or by someone else and track any behavior that looks suspicious.

 5. Making timesheet too complex

 While timesheets can be diverse and serve multiple purposes, which could be extremely beneficial to the company, the more complex the timesheet is, the more difficult it will be for an employee to follow, resulting in a large number of timesheet errors.
 In order to avoid as many errors as possible, it is always best to keep it simple.
-That means, instead of trying to track a million things in the same timesheet, it could be as simple as date, clock in, and clock out for monitoring day to day shifts.
+That means, instead of trying to track a million things in the same timesheet, it could be as simple as the date, clock in, and clock out for monitoring day to day shifts.
 Or date, project name, time started, time ended, and remarks for projects.
 This will make it not only easier for employees to fill in, but also easier to avoid making mistakes, too.
 Because it is simple, it is easy to follow and makes it a user-friendly option that anyone can comprehend.

 When it comes to timesheets there are many different options a company can use to sign in and sign out every day.
 However, each system comes with its advantages and disadvantages and there is a plethora of systems available on the market.
 These causes result in errors that not only take up a lot of time and effort to fix, but also result in large sums of money being lost due to avoidable mistakes being made by employees.
 These tips can really come in handy.